 8. Textured Quiff

-A textured quiff is a great option if your hair is naturally thick, as it will add movement and dimension to stop your hair looking like one solid mass.
+A textured quiff is a great option if your hair is naturally thick, as it will add movement and dimension to stop your hair from looking like one solid mass.
 It also adds height and can balance out a short face.
 Use a matte product like clay on dry hair to create a textured effect – it should look casual, rather than overly styled.
 To give the textured quiff a masculine edge, have your barber taper the sides.

 9. Choppy Asymmetric Fringe